-RNA-Rocket Align your Illumina fastQ reads against supported genomes, view supported genomes, and estimate gene expression values using an RNA-Seq Pipeline running on Galaxy.
+The RNA-Rocket RNA-Seq pipeline is temporarily unavailable while we negotiate with our cluster.
+Align your Illumina fastQ reads against supported genomes, view supported genomes, and estimate gene expression values using an RNA-Seq Pipeline running on Galaxy.

 Host Response Data View Host Response proteomics and transcriptomics data collected and curated from multiple sources.